 I love hands-on meals like these spicy shrimp lettuce wraps that you have to assemble yourself.
 It allows you to get creative and even a little childish with your food.
 Have you ever watched your friends assemble their own tacos, burgers, or lettuce wraps?
 It's only after doing so that you learn who they really are... like the ones who put potato chips on their burger instead of beside it.

 I've found reliable shrimp at Trader Joe's.
 I buy their raw, frozen, devained, tail-on shrimp, and I've never been disappointed.
 It's worth buying a few bags of shrimp at a time to keep in your freezer.
 They thaw nicely either overnight in the refrigerator, or for a couple hours in a bowl filled with cool water. (leave shrimp in the bag to defrost)

 If you buy shrimp already de-veined like I do, you'll just have to squeeze off the tail before cooking them, which is very easy to do.
 You can opt to leave them on, but that would make for a more challening eating situation.

-Calabrian chilis provide an excellent alternative to things like hot sauce, chili flakes, and fresh chilis, if you're looking for a new type of spice in your food.
+Calabrian chilis provide an excellent alternative to things like hot sauce, chili flakes, and fresh chilis.

 I find peanut-based sauces to be so creamy and flavorful, and I especially love to pair them with something spicy and something acidic, such as the Calabrian chilis and pickled celery salad in this recipe.